How To Calculate & Reduce Customer Acquisition Cost (CAC) for SaaS

 The challenge of CAC is: Spending the right amount to drive new customers to your service without jeopardizing the Lifetime Value (LTV) and revenue from that customer.
 This is known as the LTV/CAC ratio, and it's the "god metric" of many successful SaaS companies.

 Successful SaaS businesses calculate CAC correctly and use that information to quantify and optimize their marketing funnel.
 As well as understanding and mastering the balanced relationship that CAC has with LTV.
 Let's take a look at why CAC is important, how to calculate it, and ways you can make your acquisition cost work efficiently to ensure that your SaaS business is among the successful elite.

-Customer Acquisition Cost (CAC) is the total cost of sales and marketing efforts that are needed to acquire a customer.
-It is one of the defining factors in whether your SaaS company has a viable business model that can yield profits by keeping acquisition costs low as you scale.
+Customer Acquisition Cost (CAC) is calculated by dividing all the Sales and Marketing costs involved to acquire a new customer within a certain timeframe.
+CAC is one of the defining factors that determines whether your SaaS company has a viable business model that can yield profits by keeping acquisition costs low as you scale.